-The holy pilgrimage town of Badrinath gets its name from the main temple of attraction here of Badrinath Dham which is not only an important part of the holy Char Dham Yatra of Uttarakhand but this Divya Desam is also a crucial pillar of the all India Char Dham Yatra.
-However it is a lesser known fact that there are numerous surrounding spots which allows the pilgrims and visitors to explore the beauty of Badrinath.
+The holy pilgrimage town of Badrinath gets its name from the main temple of attraction here of Badrinath Dham which is not only an important part of the holy Char Dham Yatra of Uttarakhand but this Divya Desam is also a crucial pillar of the all-India Char Dham Yatra.
+However, it is a lesser-known fact that numerous surrounding spots allow pilgrims and visitors to explore the beauty of Badrinath.

-Here are a few mesmerizing excursion destinations in Badrinath which you should not miss out on during your visit to Badrinath dham:
+Here are a few mesmerizing excursion destinations in Badrinath that you should not miss out on during your visit to Badrinath Dham:

 Mana Village

-Located in extremely close proximity to the holy Badri Vishal is the last village of India, on the Indo – Tibetan border, Mana. this place is not only popular for its untouched natural beauty but it is also known for its religious significance since it was the place where the Pandavas are said to have spent a few days on their journey to heaven.
-Mana village is famous for its last tea stall of India and falls on the way to the holy Vasudhara falls.
-One can experience the beautiful inter mingling of traditional beliefs and the beauty of the natural surrounding making ti an ideal destination to visit during your Badrinath Dham Yatra.
+Located in extreme proximity to the holy Badri Vishal is the last village of India, on the Indo–Tibetan border, Mana.
+This place is not only popular for its untouched natural beauty but it is also known for its religious significance since it was the place where the Pandavas are said to have spent a few days on their journey to heaven.
+Mana village is famous for its last tea stall in India and falls on the way to the holy Vasudhara Falls.
+One can experience the beautiful intermingling of traditional beliefs and the beauty of the natural surroundings making it an ideal destination to visit during your Badrinath Dham Yatra.

 Valley of Flowers

-Located in the district of Chamoli, Valley of flowers national park is a UNESCO world heritage site which consists of untouched thriving biodiversity and some of the most stunning views of the surrounding mountain peaks.
-Visiting VOF during the post monsoon months will allow you to witness the magical beauty of the bountiful nature where the entire landscape is covered in colorful exotic high altitude plants.
+Located in the district of Chamoli, Valley of Flowers National Park is a UNESCO World Heritage site that consists of untouched thriving biodiversity and some of the most stunning views of the surrounding mountain peaks.
+Visiting VOF during the post-monsoon months will allow you to witness the magical beauty of the bountiful nature where the entire landscape is covered in colorful exotic high-altitude plants.
 One legend is that this enchanting valley is the place from Lord Hanuman is said to have collected the medicinal Sanjeevani Booti to cure an extremely injured Lakshman.

 Narad Kund